ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 #

 ```
-By using a script like above expects program to take input as an argument.
+By using a script like the above expects program to take input as an argument.
-Also, the way memory address is actually used as input, is not so straightforward.
+Also, the way memory address is used as input is not so straightforward.
 (Is your system Little- or Big-endian?)

 ***Use gdb or similar programs to analyze your program.
 Disassembling might be helpful.
 Find a suitable address, and figure out what should be overflowed with it, and how to get the correct values into it, and finally execute the function this way.***